scottpchow23/rust_showcase/README.md

 rustup run nightly cargo bench
 ```

+You'll also need an API key from the UCSB API with the instructions [here](./docs/setup/README.md).

 ### setting up benchmarks

 - If you want benchmark tests, they are currently a nightly/unstable feature.